bghira/SimpleTuner/README.md

 > ⚠️ **Warning**: The scripts in this repository have the potential to damage your training data.
 Always maintain backups before proceeding.

-**SimpleTuner** is a repository dedicated to a set of experimental scripts designed for training optimization.
-The project is geared towards simplicity, with a focus on making the code easy to read and understand.
+**SimpleTuner** is geared towards simplicity, with a focus on making the code easily understood.
 This codebase serves as a shared academic exercise, and contributions are welcome.

 ## Table of Contents